 What is Epiphany day: Symbolic Meaning

-In Montreal there are still bakers that actually put beans in their king cake.
+In Montreal, there are still bakers that actually put beans in their king cake.
 I think bakers in Louisiana put a small baby, representing the Christ Child, in the cake.

-In the south of France where we live, there is a second type of king cake called gâteau des Rois (also means king cake) or couronne des Rois ( which means kings crown) .
+In the south of France where we live, there is a second type of king cake called gâteau des Rois (which also means king cake) which is also known as Couronne des Rois ( which means kings crown) .
 This second type is similar in texture and shape to the King cake found in Louisiana.

 You don’t need to come to France to be King for a day.
 You can make King cake yourself, Louisiana style.